jmwind/bouncifyrn/README.md

 # BouncifyRN

-[Ballz](https://itunes.apple.com/us/app/ballz/id1139609950) has enjoyed a lot of family competition in our home.
+[Ballz](https://itunes.apple.com/us/app/ballz/id1139609950) has enjoyed a lot of use and family competition in our home.
 This project is meant to help learn React Native by writting a Ballz-inspired game with some tweaks and see what happens.
 This app should never be published to the app store as it's just for learning purposes.
 React Native isn't the best gaming plaform, it's probably going